ssumukh/custom-compiler/README.md

 # Custom Compiler for a C-like language

-  A fully functional back-end of the compiler for a custom programming language, similar to C.
+  A fully functional front-end of the compiler for a custom programming language, similar to C.

   Built parser, scanner, abstract syntax tree, interpreter for generating intermediate representation (LLVM IR) code for an input code file.